appwrite/docker-clamav/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/appwrite/clamav.svg)
 [![Discord](https://img.shields.io/discord/564160730845151244)](https://discord.gg/GSeTUeA)

-A ClamAV docker container with auto database updates by the [Appwrite team](https://github.com/appwrite).
-Use this container and a compilable client library to connect to the ClamAV using a TCP connection.
+A ClamAV docker image with auto database updates by the [Appwrite team](https://github.com/appwrite).
+Use this image and a compilable client library to connect to the ClamAV using a TCP connection.

 ## Getting Started

-These instructions will cover usage information to help your run ClamAV docker container
+These instructions will cover usage information to help your run ClamAV docker image

 ### Prerequisities

-In order to run this container you'll need docker installed.
+In order to run this image you'll need docker installed.

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)